khipu-io/khipu/README.md

 The major researches of Khipu so far:

   - Try to execute transactions in a block as in parallel as possible.
 Average 80% transactions in one block could be executed in parallel currently
-  - LMDB based storage engine carefully designed for blockchain.
+  - LMDB based storage engine carefully designed for blockchain
   - The fastest Ethereum implemention

-### Status - Alpha Release 0.2.0-beta
+### Status - Beta Release 0.2.0

 This version of the code supports